How Long Does It Take to Grow Hydroseeded Lawns? Hydroseeding Timeline

 So before planting any grass seeds, the clay soil needs to be aerated.
 Slice seeding won’t work well for compacted soils because the blades of the slicer can tackle compacted clay soil.

 Hydroseeding is a great option for large areas where machines can’t get to.
-Adding to this, all the grass must be removed from your property prior to hydroseeding so that you’re left with just bare soil.
+Adding to this, all the grass must be removed from your property before hydroseeding so that you’re left with just bare soil.

 Read my detailed guide on hydroseeding, aeration, and slice seeding to decide which option is right for you.